ULD Print Request Formatting

 The first line in a ULD request is designated for placing all of the parameter/switch definitions, like the label name, printer destination, number of copies to be printed, and the data record layout (order of variables).

-Each line break represents a separate instance of the same label to the same printer, with separate variable assignments.
+Each line break represents a separate instance of the preceding label parameters, to the same printer, with individual variable assignments..*

 Example 2 Below example references a TxData mapping instead of manually defining the data record layout / order of variables.